The Kuramoto model on the Sierpinski Gasket II: Twisted states: Harmonic functions on SG

 \section{Harmonic functions on SG}

 Harmonic functions can be defined as minimizers of the Dirichlet energy (cf.~\cite{Struwe-PDE}).
 On a Euclidean domain, the Dirichlet energy is given by

 On a fractal set, partial derivatives are not defined in general.
 Instead, the Dirichlet energy is defined as a limit of the functionals $\cE_n$ defined using graphs approximating a given fractal (see Figure~\ref{fig:sg_graphs}).
 For the reader's convenience, we outline the limiting procedure below and refer the interested reader to \cite{Kig01} for details.
+Although the approach we describe applies to a class of fractals known as p.c.f. fractals, we restrict our discussion to SG for clarity of presentation.
+The extension to p.c.f. fractals will be explained in Section \ref{sec.pcf}.

 First, we construct the sequence of graphs $(\Gamma_m)$ approximating SG (Figure~\ref{fig:sg_graphs}).
 On $\Gamma_m$ we define the discrete Laplacian

 A function $f_m^* \in L(V_m,\R)$ is called $\Gamma_m$-harmonic if it satisfies the discrete Laplace equation at every interior node of $\Gamma_m$: